 The penalties for driving while intoxicated are worse than the penalties for driving under the influence.
 For instance, the penalties for a first-time offense for each charge include:

-A minor under the age of 21 who has been charged with driving under the influence may receive:
+A minor under the age of 21 who has been charged with driving under the influence (DUI) may be penalized with:

 - 60-day license suspension